openedx/edx-platform/docs/guides/testing/testing.rst

     paver test

 This includes python, JavaScript, and documentation tests.
+It does not, however, run any acceptance tests.

 Note -
 `paver` is a scripting tool.
 To get information about various options, you can run the this command::